github/site-policy/Policies/github-terms-of-service.md

 You may not share API tokens to exceed GitHub's rate limitations.

-You may not use the API to download data or Content from GitHub for spamming purposes, including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards.
+You may not use the API to download data or Content from GitHub for spamming purposes, including for the purposes of selling Other Users' personal information, such as to recruiters, headhunters, and job boards.

 All use of the GitHub API is subject to these Terms of Service and the [GitHub Privacy Statement](https://github.com/site/privacy).